 Avocados aren't a traditional Christmas symbol, and snowflakes aren't just for Christmas anymore.

-This year's booklet features my Winter Dreams Afghan, displayed last Thursday on my blog, with 25 individual yarn snowflake patterns.
-The booklet also includes 12 all-new thread snowflake patterns and some tips for customizing snowflakes for different holidays and celebrations.
-Today's Avocado Frost Snowflake is the only pattern from the booklet to be published on my blog.
+This year's PDF booklet features my Winter Dreams Afghan, displayed last Thursday on my blog, with 25 individual yarn snowflake patterns.
+The PDF booklet also includes 12 all-new thread snowflake patterns (Every Mountain, Wetterhorn, Mount Meeker, Dream Weaver, Lemon Zest, Orange Spice, Lime Twist, Grapefruit Smoothie, Watermelon Slush, Coconut Ice and Pineapple Sorbet) and some tips for customizing snowflakes for different holidays and celebrations.
+Today's Avocado Frost Snowflake is the only pattern from the PDF booklet to be published on my blog.